MatteoFalcioni/UrbIA/README.md

 **AI-powered urban data analysis platform for Bologna with sandboxed Python execution.**

-Built on LangGraph, this production-ready application combines conversational AI with secure code execution, civic dataset integration, and geographic visualization tools.
+Built on LangGraph, this production-ready application combines conversational AI with secure code execution, civic dataset integration, and geographic visualization tools, to give users the possibility to perform data analysis on any datasets from [Bologna's OpenData]().

 ---